team-sviluppo/cc_scrapycat/README.md

 # What is this?

-This is a plugin for the [Cheshire Cat Project](https://github.com/pieroit/cheshire-cat), that allow to scrape an entire website and ingest in rabbithole all website pages and PDFs
+This is a plugin for the [Cheshire Cat Project](https://github.com/pieroit/cheshire-cat), that allow to scrape an entire website and ingest in rabbithole all website pages and PDFs.
+Image files are automatically skipped during the scraping process

 # Usage